Media Literacy

 What skills are required to become media literate?

 Becoming media literate is a process of critical thinking, healthy scepticism and understanding the factors that drive and influence the media itself.
-For this to occur, we have broken down these broad skills into individual components students and teachers need to understand at a deeper level.
+For this to occur, we have broken down these broad skills into individual components that students and teachers need to understand more deeply.

-• How to analyse media messages: This involves teaching students the techniques used to inform, entertain and persuade an audience and understand the messages being conveyed to them.
+• How to analyse media messages: This involves teaching students the techniques used to inform, entertain, and persuade an audience and helping them understand the messages being conveyed.

-• How to evaluate a source: When students can determine the credibility and reliability of media sources, they are going to make far wiser evaluations of the message and purpose of the content they are consuming.
+• How to evaluate a source: When students can determine the credibility and reliability of media sources, they will make far wiser evaluations of the message and purpose of the content they consume.

 • Understanding the impact of the media: What influence does the media have upon individuals, groups, and society?
 Teaching students why we should embrace freedom of speech and the search for truth above all else is essential.
-When students understand the chaos of controlled and corrupt media, they will approach it with a healthy level of scepticism and respect.
+Students who understand the chaos of controlled and corrupt media approach it with a healthy level of scepticism and respect.

 • Understanding how media is produced: By understanding the complexity and simplicity of producing various forms of media and sharing them with an audience, students can better determine if the media message they are consuming has been created by an agenda-driven machine or an expert in the field on a given topic.